DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.04/sp1.04.1.md

 You need to understand the criteria you're testing against to keep everyone up to speed and on the ball.

+ALSO - in discussing various criteria, it is a god time to remind ourselves that testing for ONE CRITERIA at a time is frequently the best practice.

+- Evaluating one criteria at a time helps us to keep focus and not lose track of any criteria.
+  - You might end up using multiple parts of a system out of necessity, but slimming tests down can lead to better coverage.
+- **Masking Results** is what happens when a test fails early, say, in searching for an item, and so managing the cart never gets checked, and no one realizes that you cannot remove items from the cart until much ler after the login bug is resolved.

 ## Setup

 - Have the application requirements handy: